wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

      - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.
 1. Click **Set Up**.
 The integration is added to the Amazon Web Services Integrations list.
 If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

+### Use the API to Add an AWS Integration

+You can add an AWS integration by using the Wavefront REST API.

 ### Enabling and Disabling AWS Integrations